vsrinivas/fuchsia/the-book/namespaces.md

 The environment decides what objects a component may access and how the component's request for services by name will be bound to specific implementations.

+### Configuration

+Components may have different kinds of configuration data exposed to them depending on the features listed in their [Component Manifest](package_metadata.md#Component-Manifest) which are exposed as files in the /config namespace entry.
+These are defined by the feature set of the component.

 ## FIDL Interfaces